 There is both an Install Guide and a User Guide to help you quickly install and use the OpenShift Service Mesh Console.

-This new OpenShift Service Mesh Console is a Developer Preview and provides early access to potential product features, enabling users to test functionality and provide feedback during the development process.
+This new OpenShift Service Mesh Console is a Technology Preview and provides early access to potential product features, enabling users to test functionality and provide feedback during the development process.
 Because this is a brand new offering, there are some things you should consider:

 With that said, the Kiali team hopes that the community will try out the new OpenShift Service Mesh Console and enter feedback in our issue tracker.
 We thank you for joining the effort in trying to provide Service Mesh observability features directly to the OpenShift Console.